The Visit (play): Adaptations

-A musical adaptation, The Visit, with music by John Kander, lyrics by Fred Ebb, and book by Terrence McNally, received its first production at Chicago's Goodman Theatre, starring Chita Rivera and John McMartin in 2001.
+A musical adaptation, The Visit, with music by John Kander, lyrics by Fred Ebb, and book by Terrence McNally, received its first production at Chicago's Goodman Theatre, starring Chita Rivera and John McMartin, in 2001.
 That production was choreographed by Ann Reinking and directed by Frank Galati.
 The musical was revised and played from May 13 – June 22, 2008, at Signature Theatre in Arlington, Virginia, in a production once again starring Rivera, this time with George Hearn.
-In 2015 Rivera and Roger Rees took this adaptation of The Visit to Broadway when it began preview performances on March 26, 2015, at the Lyceum Theatre under the Tony Award-winning direction of John Doyle.
+In 2015 Rivera and Roger Rees took this adaptation of The Visit to Broadway, with preview performances on March 26, 2015, at the Lyceum Theatre under the Tony Award-winning direction of John Doyle.
 It opened on April 23, 2015, and closed on June 14, 2015.

 A new English language adaptation written by Tony Kushner and directed by Jeremy Herrin played at the National Theatre in London from February 11 to May 13, 2020.
-Starring Lesley Manville as Claire and Hugo Weaving as Alfred, this production retained Dürrenmatt's original three-act structure (as does Valency's adaptation) but updated the location of the play from the town of Güllen to Slurry, New York.
+Starring Lesley Manville as Claire and Hugo Weaving as Alfred, this production retained Dürrenmatt's original three-act structure (as does Valency's adaptation) but moved the location of the play from the fictional town of Güllen to the fictional town of Slurry, New York.

 In Iran, the script has been translated to Persian by Hamid Samandarian, who also staged the play later on.
-It was later brought to the satge as a musical by Hadi Hejazifar.
+It was later brought to the stage as a musical by Hadi Hejazifar.
 In 2021, Mohsen Gharaie made Without Everything, an Iranian drama film based on the play.
-It received 5 Awards and 9 nominations at the 39th Fajr Film Festival.The film was released on December 15, 2021, in Iran theatrically.
+It received five awards and nine nominations at the 39th Fajr Film Festival.
+The film had its theatrical release in Iran on December 15, 2021.